Jayesh09871/Next-Bid/README.md

 9. **Enhanced Security Features**
     - Implement advanced security protocols like two-factor authentication (2FA), encryption, and anti-fraud systems to ensure safe transactions.

-## **Description**
-An advanced bidding and auction platform built using the MERN stack, allowing users to list, bid, and purchase items in a secure and real-time environment.
-The platform includes user authentication, live bidding, auction management, and transaction history.

 ---